-In the last 40 years, from the 1970s to the 2000s, the genetic progress has contributed to:
+From the 1970s to the 2010s, the genetic progress has contributed to:

 - A reduction in production time in fresh water (egg – smolt) from 16 to 8 months and seawater (smolt – harvest size) from 24 to 12 months

 - Greater age for sexual maturation